Arsen-Robotics/bigfootbot/bigfootbot_teleop/README.md

     bluetoothctl
     ```

+4. Press and hold the "PS" button on your PS3 DualShock 3 controller until the LEDs start blinking rapidly.
+   This puts the controller into pairing mode.

-4. Enter the following commands in the `bluetoothctl` prompt:
+5. Enter the following commands in the `bluetoothctl` prompt:

    ```
    power on